GeorgePlukov/AngularTutorial/README.md

   * This doesnt really matter unless you are planning on using it, I say Yes.
 Sometimes if you say no bootstrap wont work immediatley after generation.

 There is a few more options after selecting the guidlines for the generated project.
 There is a list of 6 options, I leave them all in the default setting except for angular-cookies and angular-resource which I disable.
 To disable them navigate using the arrow keys and then press space.

+####Running your projects
+Now that the project has been generated you should be able to start the server by running the command

+``grunt serve`` or ``sudo grunt serve``

+This command opens the current version of the project in your default browser.

+####Customizing your project
+Now that you know how to run the project editing the files and making the site your own is easy.
+All of the files are in the app folder of the project.
+Check out some of the examples I've made for how different Angular functions work.